Skip to article frontmatterSkip to article content

 Table group

 An HDF5 group that represents one column-oriented table.
-Identified by the CLASS attribute (see 5.1 Identification — the CLASS attribute).
+Identified by the CLASS attribute (see §7.1).

 Column dataset

-An HDF5 dataset of rank 1 that lives directly under a table group and represents one column of the table.
+An HDF5 dataset of rank 1 that is a direct child of a table group and represents one column of the table.
+Datasets inside the reserved CATEGORIES and SEARCH_INDEXES subgroups are not column datasets.
 The dataset’s name is the column name.

 Search index dataset

-An HDF5 dataset stored under the _search_indexes child group of a table group that accelerates queries over one or more column datasets.
-Each kind of search index is specified in 8.
-Search indexes.
+An HDF5 dataset stored under the SEARCH_INDEXES child group of a table group that accelerates queries over one or more column datasets.
+Each kind of search index is specified in Search indexes.

-The rest of this document specifies each building block: the table group (5.
-The table group), column datasets (6.
-Column datasets), index datasets (7.
-Index datasets), and the four kinds of search index dataset (8.
-Search indexes).
+The rest of this document specifies each building block: the table group (The table group), column datasets (Column datasets), row index columns (Row index columns), and the four kinds of search-index dataset (Search indexes).

 Every HEP001 table group MUST carry an attribute named CLASS with:

 Every HEP001 table group MUST carry a scalar, fixed-length ASCII attribute named VERSION whose value is the HEP001 revision the table conforms to.
-For this revision the value is 1.0.
+Producers MUST size the attribute to hold the value being written.
+For this revision the value is "1.0".

 The table group MAY carry the following attributes.